-3. One could also study whether and how the possible DNA dipole moment making sense for short enough DNA double strands is affected by the telomerase affecting the length of telomere.
+3. One could also study whether and how the possible DNA dipole moment is affected by the telomerase affecting the length of telomere.
 The first guess would be that is the length of the sticky end which is affected and that the length of the telomere correlates with this by stability conditions.
-Pyroelectricity [Wikipedia_e] and piezoelectricity [Wikipedia_f] and the use of external electric field produce ferroelectrets from various biological tissues [Athensteadt 1974].
-These methods applied to DNA crystals [Seeman 2007, Heckel and Famulok 2008] could allow to test the hypothesis.
+Pyroelectricity[Wikipedia_e] and piezoelectricity [Wikipedia_f] and the use of external electric field produce ferroelectrets from various biological tissues [Wikipedia_b] These methods applied to DNA crystals [Seeman 2007, Heckel and Famulok 2008] could allow to test the hypothesis.

-The measurement of the possible longitudinal electric field of chromosome or DNA double strand and its correlation with its length could serve as a futuristic bioelectric marker: this could be an experimental project.
+The measurement of the possible longitudinal electric field of chromosome or DNA double strand and its correlation with its length could serve as an early bioelectric marker: this could be an experimental project.
 Currently, the measurement of telomere length by quantitative PCR is quite common and for a summary of critical factors and recommendations for assay design, interested readers may see [Este, Drury and Smith 2019].
 Also, a full description and protocol for examination of the telomere G-overhang structure in different plant, human and vertebrate models are available [Bhusari et al 2010, Trantirek et al 2013, Fajkus et al 2000, Sandhu and Li 2011].
+However, to the best of our knowledge, this is the first hypothetical paper to suggest DNA's/telomere's bioelectric field as an independent marker which may revolutionize a broad spectrum of related investigations.

-3.4.3 Could pyroelectricity, piezoelectricity, or the behavior in external electric fields be used to demonstrate that DNA has a longitudinal internal electric field electric field making the material ferroelectric.
-In piezo-electric materials [Wikipedia_f] mechanical stress induces a generation of polarization and macroscopic electric field.
-Also an external electric field can induce polarization producing a ferroelectret.
+2.4.3 Could pyroelectricity, piezoelectricity, or the behavior in external electric fields be used to demonstrate that DNA has a longitudinal internal electric field